rust-lang/blog.rust-lang.org/posts/inside-rust/2020-11-11-source-based-code-coverage.md

 especially when building in release mode.
 The result is coverage reports that only show an approximation of what code actually executed.

-Source-based code coverage instrumentation happens directly in the Rust compiler.
-The compiler can see branches in individual expressions within the same line or spanning multiple lines, and this analysis is always precise because it's being done in MIR.
-That means that things like short-circuited conditionals, closures, and match guards are all precisely counted.
-Counters are injected as additional MIR code statements, so the compiler can still optimize the program without affecting the coverage results.
+Source-based code coverage instrumentation is applied by the Rust compiler, not LLVM.
+This instrumentation is more precise because it's being done in MIR, which holds a mapping between the original Rust source code and the control-flow graph of the program.

+That means things like short-circuited conditionals, closures, and match guards are all precisely counted.
+And since instrumentation counters are injected as regular MIR statements, the compiler can further optimize the program without affecting coverage results.

 [![Comparison of gcov and source-based coverage results][comparison-img]][comparison-img]